COSC-484/Towson-Event-Page/readme.md

-# Download all files in the folder called Master Branch
+# Download all files in the folder called Master

 # To Properly download the project download the "backend" and "client" folders.